SkeltonThatcher/aws-terraform-rancher-single-node-ha-existing-vpc/README.md

 * Cygwin (or similar) installed to enable running of .sh scripts if using Windows
 * Git installed and configured
 * Terraform installed and configured

+### Usage

+* Create and populate `terraform.tfvars`
+* Ensure hst min, max & des vars are set to 0
+* Initialise remote state to s3
+* Deploy the terraform plan
+* Once Rancher is up and running, obtain the host reg token (Example -  594CC4842D642112345:1483142412345:jFxX3PZgat2D5HIipLT12345)
+* Update `reg_token` in `terraform.tfvars` and set hst min, max and des amounts.
+* Run `terraform plan` and if there are no errors deploy with `terraform apply`.
+* Rancher hosts will launch and register in around 5 minutes.

 #### Version advisories
 Tested with the following versions.